01 / 10

 the Last Line

 Bitcoin is sound money.
 It is not private money.
 Every transaction on the Bitcoin blockchain is permanently public, forever linkable to sender and receiver addresses, and increasingly traceable through chain analytics software deployed by firms like Chainalysis that work directly with government agencies to identify transaction parties.
 The pseudonymity of Bitcoin addresses is not anonymity — it is obfuscation that was never designed to be surveillance-resistant and has not proven to be.
-This is a feature for those who value transparency in a public monetary ledger and a critical vulnerability for those who value financial privacy as a necessary condition of economic freedom.

 Monero was designed from the ground up to solve this problem.
 Ring signatures obscure which transaction output is being spent among a set of decoys, making it impossible to trace the origin of any payment.
 Stealth addresses ensure that each transaction sends to a one-time address that cannot be linked to the recipient's public address.
 RingCT hides transaction amounts so that no observer can determine how much value was transferred.
 These three technologies combine to produce a monetary system in which every transaction is, by default and by protocol, unlinkable and untraceable.
-This is not an opt-in privacy feature.
-It is the base layer.
-There is no surveillance mode.

 The regulatory response to Monero has been exactly what its properties would predict: delisting from regulated exchanges in multiple jurisdictions, Treasury Department sanctions against mixer services that enhanced Bitcoin privacy, IRS bounties for software that can crack Monero's privacy.
 Governments do not attempt to suppress technologies that are merely inconvenient.
 They suppress technologies that threaten the surveillance infrastructure on which financial control depends.
-Monero's regulatory treatment is the most direct acknowledgment possible that its privacy properties work — and that they work well enough to concern state-level adversaries.

 08 / 10